travelnxt/appacitive-docs/v1.0/index.md

 #### Retrieve a single object

 Returns an existing object from the system.
-To retrieve an existing object, you will need to provide its type and its system defined id.
+To retrieve an existing object, you will need to provide its type and its system-defined id.

 ** Parameters **